Environmental art: workshops at UNESCO- science camp, Hailuoto 2024

 My kind of sea - pt 3: Emotions about the environment

 The third workshop was about discussion, environmental emotions and creating a performative video artwork.
 This time we had the privilege to get Ritva Rundgren to join our workshop with her warm spirit and her polar bear.
-(Ritva is a retired teacher and The Mrs. Santa Claus!)
+(Ritva is a retired teacher, entrepreneur and Mrs Santa Claus Finland!)
 First we talked about different forms of art: performance art, earth art, activist art, and ways to create change.
 We wrote down our fears and dreams about the environment and it's changes, and recorded these for our video.
 Then we created video material outside and inside a fire place building.
 Maybe the most symbolic part of the process was inside this building, where we threw these fear-papers to the fire one by one while recording a video of it.
 Fire is a strong symbol, which can be associated to many things, for example the climate change itself, or change in general, like letting go of something.
 The papers, that had our hopes written in them ended up as a hopeful poster, with a touch of fire as design: thanks to the creative minds of our participants.

 Here's a link to the video: